 Considering a trip to Japan with kids?
 Here’s an insider guide you need to know about traveling with kids in Japan.
-With some advanced planning, you would have a rewarding time as Japan is an exciting and safe country to visit with your little ones.
+With some advanced planning, you will have a rewarding time, as Japan is an exciting and safe country to visit with your little ones.

 *The images in this post are Nami and Mr. JOC’s kids while they were in Japan, and not mine.

 Traveling with small children to a foreign country can be intimidating.
-Luckily, Japan is a destination that is easy and safe to explore with kids—thanks to the well-thought-out infrastructure and kids-friendly amenities.
-As an American-Japanese living in Japan, I have experienced firsthand what it is like to get around and explore my own home country with my 3-year-old daughter by my side.
+Luckily, Japan is a destination that is easy and safe to explore with kids—thanks to the well-thought-out infrastructure and kid-friendly amenities.
+As a US-educated Japanese living in Japan, I have experienced firsthand what it is like to get around and explore my own home country with my 3-year-old daughter by my side.

-Moving about with children poses challenges and the unexpected can happen, but if you keep an open mind, I promise you would have an enjoyable and rewarding trip.
-While the pace may be a little slower, you will chance upon some hidden gems and interesting discoveries along the way!
+Moving about with children poses challenges, and the unexpected can happen, but if you keep an open mind, I promise you will have an enjoyable and rewarding trip.
+While the pace may be a little slower, you will catch some hidden gems and exciting discoveries along the way!

-Here’s my guide to help you plan your family trip so you would have a wonderful time in this unique and culturally rich country.
+Here’s my guide to help you plan your family trip so you will have a wonderful time in this unique and culturally rich country.

 Getting Around

 Japan has one of the best public transit systems in the world.
-Not only is it efficient, affordable, and clean, it’s the best way to experience life in Japan.
+Not only is it efficient, affordable, and clean, but it’s also the best way to experience life in Japan.

-However, there are a few tips to keep in mind when navigating the Japanese public transit system.
+However, there are a few tips to remember when navigating the Japanese public transit system.

-- Avoid traveling during rush hour (usually between the hours of 7-9 AM and 5-7 PM) whenever possible.
-It can be super crowded and uncomfortable if you and your child are not accustomed to squeezing between strangers.
+• Avoid traveling during rush hour (usually between 7-9 AM and 5-7 PM) whenever possible.
+It can be crowded and uncomfortable if you and your child are not accustomed to squeezing between strangers.

-- While strollers can be a convenient way to travel, they may not always be the best mode of choice, especially on crowded trains and buses.
+• While strollers can be a convenient way to travel, they may not always be the best choice, especially on crowded trains and buses.
 Carrying your child in a sling or letting them walk may be more compact for you and your fellow riders.

-- Children and mothers can sit on the priority seats, but make sure they don’t climb or behave rowdily.
-Most times, if an adult is already sitting there, they may give up their seat for you.
+• Children and mothers can sit on the priority seats, but make sure they don’t climb or behave rowdily.
+If an adult is already sitting there, they may give up their seat for you.

-- Generally speaking, eating and drinking on the train is frowned upon (long-distance trains like the shinkansen are allowed).
-If you must, make sure there are no spills or accidents and clean up after yourself.
+• Generally speaking, eating and drinking on the train is frowned upon (long-distance trains like the shinkansen/bullet trains are allowed).
+If you must, check for spills or accidents and clean up after yourself.

 Car Rental and Driving Regulations